Fremantle Stuff > Cemeteries > Fremantle Cemetery

-Fremantle Cemetery was established in 1898, superseding the Skinner Street Cemetery (and the Alma Street Cemetery before that): the main entrance is on Carrington Street, near the corner of Leach Highway.
+Fremantle Cemetery is not in Fremantle, but in the suburb of Palmyra in the southeastern corner of the City of Melville local government area.
+It was established in 1898, superseding the Skinner Street Cemetery (and the Alma Street Cemetery before that): the main entrance is on Carrington Street, near the corner of Leach Highway.

 Don Whittington conducted a tour of some monuments of interest Saturday 28 May during the 2016 Fremantle Heritage Festival, with some mention of the historical connexion with Rottnest.
 Photos of the 2014 tour are here.
 Don led another such 27 May 2017, with a maritime theme.
 Representations of C.Y O'Connor and Tom Edwards were provided for the occasion by actor James Hagan.
 Another tour in May 2018 had as its theme the 'merchants princes' of Fremantle.
 There were two such tours also in 2019.